 Shared Legacy Farms: Our Story

 Shared Legacy Farms is a small, 20 acre organic vegetable farm located in Elmore, Ohio.
-It was established in 2008, as a subsidiary of Bench Farms, St. Rte.
-2 — a family farm serving the local community for 30 years.
-Owners Kurt and Corinna Bench started the farm with the premise that “every vegetable tells a story.”
+Owners Kurt and Corinna Bench started the farm in 2008 with the premise that “every vegetable tells a story.”
 Sadly with the advent of Big Agriculture and the growing dependence on processed food, many Americans have lost touch with the local farm and its roots.
 Shared Legacy Farm’s vision is to help people rediscover this lost story and “bring the local farmer back to the kitchen table.”
-Kurt and Corinna are passionate about growing great produce, educating consumers about the world of agriculture, and reviving a spirit of community through their farm.
-They have two young sons, Jed (age 5) and Josiah (age 2), who love to farm and play tractors, and are an integral part of the farm operation.
+Kurt and Corinna are passionate about tending the soil, educating consumers about the world of agriculture, and reviving a spirit of community through their farm.
+They have two young sons, Jed (age 6) and Josiah (age 3), who love to farm and play tractors, and are an integral part of the farm operation.

 A Vocation -- Our farm's mission is deeply personal for us.
 As stewards of the soil, we see our role as vital to the survival of our planet, and therefore a deeply noble one.
 We see more and more of our local community unaware of the links between food and field, health and well-being, integrity and environmental stewardship, community and social justice.
 Being farmers isn't just our livelihood.
 It's a vocation and a calling.